SNL | Weekend Update | Tina Fey on Protesting After Charlottesville (plus, “Sheet-caking is a grass-roots movement”) | August 2017

 Dark as it is, I prefer the company of ghosts who’ve gone to hell and back.
 They impart valuable lessons.
 They get it.
 They’re transparent (literally and metaphorically).
 They observe our current state of affairs with sadness—they comprehend this darkness better than we ever could.
 Hindsight is 20/20.

 As in Blind Love, it’s time for this reality to channel heart consciousness.

-So, in closing, and rather than giving the Nazis the last word, I call upon Dr. Martin Luther King Jr. to ground us in a world of love and light.
+So, in closing, I call upon the wise words of Dr. Martin Luther King Jr. to ground us in a world of love and light.
 He once said, “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”

 Will we ever learn?

 In Love & Light,